okabee-dic/get_lyric_jp_ruby/README.md

 ====

 ## Overview
-getlyric.rb gets japanese lyrics from utamap.co.jp or kget.jp and show.
+getlyric.rb gets japanese lyrics from utamap.com or kget.jp and show.

 ## Description
 getlyric.rb gets japanese lyrics.
 in default, getlyric.rb gets from utamap.co.jp.
 when -k option is set, gets from kget.jp.
-kget.jp has more lyrics of japanese songs, but slower than utamap.co.jp.
+kget.jp has more lyrics of japanese songs, but slower than utamap.com.

 ## Demo